Foxils/SimpleBankingConsole/README.md

-This was created to practice and understand basic C# concepts.
+This was made to practice basic C# concepts, this application stores data like PIN and balance values, supporting withdrawal and deposit operations.
+It includes PIN hashing for basic security.

-Incomplete but stores basic data such as PIN and balance values with the ability to withdraw / deposit funds whilst active.